 Pilgrim: Taking a really long walk from the head to the heart is a racy tale that outlines his adventures from the sometimes violent streets of Soweto, a high-speed journey across the continent of Africa, and inspirational meetings with Nelson Mandela, to finding more peace and meaning at Findhorn and walking with a climate-change message of treading more lightly on the earth.

 Join Geoff in the Universal Hall or on Zoom as he shares some high adventures and his inspirational story of transformation.

 Robert Holden, author of Finding Love Everywhere wrote:

 ‘Pilgrim is a spiritual travel guide that takes you on an adventure across the world and deep into your own heart.
 Geoff Dalglish is our Tour Guide and he takes us on the journey of a lifetime to a destination that is with us every step of the way.’

 Attendance is by donation – Geoff has kindly offered the event to help raise funds for the Findhorn Foundation.

 Geoff Dalglish is a messenger of love, joy, peace and gratitude.
-He’s also a travel and environmental journalist, author, expedition guide and adventurer with a deep love of Nature and a passion for wild places.
+He’s also a travel and environmental journalist, author, expedition guide, adventurer and retreat facilitator, with a deep love of Nature and a passion for wild places.